jfarcher/php-ks-deploy/README.md

+* WARNING THIS IS PROBABLY VERY BROKEN, I HAVEN'T WORKED ON IT IN A LONG TIME.

 PHP based web deployment tool, I originally wrote this portal to aid Red Hat Server and workstation deployment and inventory.
 Deployment was completed  using complex kickstart scripts.